cardano-foundation/developer-portal/docs/smart-contracts/marlowe.md

 - Conservation of value.

 ## Marlowe Playground
-The Marlowe Playground is an easy-to-use, visual, and modular plug-and-play smart contract builder and simulator.
-Watch this 4 minute long tour of the Marlowe Playground: build, simulate and analyse Marlowe contracts.
+The Marlowe Playground is a plug-and-play smart contract builder and simulator that is simple to use, visual, and modular.
+Build, simulate, and analyze Marlowe contracts in this 4-minute tour of the Marlowe Playground.
 <iframe width="100%" height="325" src="https://www.youtube.com/embed/axP-jYQ_6lo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture fullscreen"></iframe>

 ## Presentations